Senjak: Buildings

 A vacant summer house of King Peter I Karađorđević.
-The house stands across the soccer field of "FK Grafičar" and close to the building of the military academy.
+The house stands across the football pitch of "Grafičar" and close to the building of the military academy.
 The house, called the "White villa", was built in 1896 and it belonged to the merchant Živko Pavlović.
 In 1919 the state, represented by the Ministry of education, leased the house for the king who lived there from 1919 to his death in 1921.
 Monthly rent was 3,000 dinars in silver.
 The king lived quite modestly.
 His own room was equipped with bed, small cabinet with the sink, locker, lamp, sable and chandelier.
 The king had his own library, with the books printed by the Srpska književna zadruga.
 He spent much time on the vast terrace and in the garden.
 After king's death in August 1921, the Royal Intendancy bought the house out in order to make it a museum.
 In the 1930s it was declared a king's memorial-house.

 After 1945 residents changed and mostly included the high-ranking members of the new Communist elite and in that period majority of the exhibited artifacts, the legacy of the king, were either destroyed od taken away.
 Missing items include the king's death mask and the only remaining artifact was the king's bed.
 In 1945 the house was adapted into the elementary school which was closed in 1951 and the house, for the most part since then, remained abandoned and left to the elements.
 In 2010 the house was adapted into the cultural center.
 Within the house, a memorial room for the king was set, which includes a mosaic of 100 photographs of the king and his family.

 In the house's yard, there are two trees, protected by the law since 1998.
 One is a 20 meters high gingko and the other is a 10 meters high magnolia tree.
 As of 2017, both trees are estimated at being 110 years old.